dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 would instead be implicit in mathematic primitives.
 My total annual salary in 2016: $400 ... go figure.

-> *AMERICA!* Red Robin, heart disease and NASCAR!
+> "*AMERICA!* Red Robin, heart disease and NASCAR!
 Fuck 'em free
-> thinkin' frilly philosopher types.
+> thinkin' frilly philosopher types."

 #### Under Constant Threat of Asylum (and not the kind for political refugees)